Bulgaria: Bus crash leaves dozens dead | DW | 23.11.2021

 "Forty-five people were killed" on a highway west of Sofia, Nikolay Nikolov, the head of the fire safety department at the interior ministry, told public broadcaster BNT.
 The ministry later updated the toll to 46.

-The site of the accident was cordoned off and and Bulgarian interim Prime Minister Stefan Yanev rushed to the scene of the tragedy.
+The site of the accident was cordoned off and Bulgarian interim Prime Minister Stefan Yanev rushed to the scene.

 Authorities were not immediately clear on how the accident took place, and did not state a cause of the crash.

-Nikolov from the interior ministry told private bTV channel that the bus either caught fire and crashed or crashed and then caught fire.
+Nikolov from the interior ministry told private bTV channel that the bus appeared to have either caught fire and crashed or crashed and then caught fire.

 "Seven passengers were saved," and taken to a hospital in the capital, Nikolov said.